Don't miss out

 Read the full report

 We compiled our recommendations after achieving consensus from a wide variety of stakeholders.
-The Working Group collectively agreed on 12 strategies and 37 actions for the community to reduce GHG emissions in Fairfax County.
+The Working Group collectively agreed on 12 strategies and 37 actions for the community to reduce emissions in Fairfax County.

 The sector-specific goals include goals specific to the building and energy efficiency sector, the energy supply sector, the transportation sector, the natural resources sector, and the waste sector.